 But once you've renewed the vet fee limit would reset to £15,000.
 You could claim up to that amount for all vet fee claims in your new policy year, including for conditions you'd already claimed for.

 So if one of those conditions was cancer and you needed to claim £2,000 in a year for it you'd have £13,000 left for all other conditions.
 And when you renew you could claim for cancer again each year, along with other conditions, up to the £15,000 limit.

 There should be no limit to the number of claims you can make and all claims will be paid until you reach the vet fee limit of your policy.

-With time-limited or per-condition policies, there will be a financial or time limit per condition.
-Once that limit is exhausted, you won't be able to claim for that condition anymore.
+With time-limited or per-condition policies, the vet fee limit is capped after a set time period or for a particular condition.
+Once that limit is reached, you won't be able to claim for that condition anymore.

 Learn more about what each type of pet insurance offers in our pet insurance FAQs.